celticswing/proPrometheus/README.md

 # Prometheus---Updated
 ok jesus christ i guess i need to make this apparent.

-the cheat is instable, it can be fixed, now leave me alone.
+the cheat is unstable, it can be fixed, now leave me alone.

 on a sidenote: